mad-lab-fau/cft-analysis/README.md

 ## Experiments
 Currently, this repository contains the following experiments:

-### 2021 – Scientific Reports
+### 2022 – Scientific Reports
-Analysis of the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data) for the paper "Exploring the Cold Face Test as a Mechanism for Reducing Acute Psychosocial Stress Responses", submitted to *Scientific Reports*.
+Analysis of the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data) for the paper "Exploring the Cold Face Test as a Mechanism for Reducing Acute Psychosocial Stress Responses", submitted to *Scientific Reports* [TODO: update when published].

 #### Usage
 In order to run the code, first download the [CFT Dataset](https://mad-srv.informatik.uni-erlangen.de/MadLab/data/health-psychology/cold-face-test-data).
 Then, create a file named `config.json` in the folder `/experiments/2021_scientific_reports` with the following content: